 Black widow spider envenomation is not often seen by medical professionals.
 While mortality is rare, the pain experienced by patients can be agonizing.
 As we enter summer, black widow envenomation should be on the considered in cases of atypical chest pain, abdominal pain, or an inconsolable child.

-In the event of a black widow bite, please contact the University of Virginia Health's Blue Ridge Poison Center at 1-800-222-1222, or use our dedicated healthcare provider hotline: 1-800-451-1428.
+In the event of a black widow bite, please contact the University of Virginia Health's Blue Ridge Poison Center at 1-800-222-1222.
 Our center is collecting data associated with black widow envenomation and can help with management questions.